 Disabilities from amputations may also prevent someone from returning to their previous jobs, participating in their favorite activities, or even completing basic tasks around the house.
 Not only can they lose earnings for the rest of their lives, but temporary loss of enjoyment of their lives.
 Even if you qualify for a prosthesis, learning to use it can prove difficult and painful.
 Prosthetics can also cost substantial amounts of money and can never completely replace your own limb or extremity.

 If you suffered from ketoacidosis or an amputation because you took Invokana, discuss your legal rights with an experienced pharmaceutical injury lawyer as soon as possible.
-Many people have brought forward legal claims due to Invokana injuries, and the attorneys at Stewart J. Guss, Attorney at Law, can help their clients do the same.
+Many people have brought forward legal claims due to Invokana injuries, and the attorneys at Stewart J. Guss, Injury Accident Lawyers, can help their clients do the same.

 Taking on Johnson & Johnson